nshafir/shell-humanities/_episodes/01-intro.md

 from the 1950s to the 1980s,
 most people used line printers.
 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint.
+Pertinent information is radically news.

 This kind of interface is called a
 **command-line interface**, or CLI,